 —Excerpted from The Church's Year of Grace, Pius Parsch

-- Recite the Iste Confessor in honor of St. Martin.
+- Pray the Iste Confessor in honor of St. Martin.

 - In Europe this day is traditionally known as Martinmas.
 Many foods and traditions are connected with this day.
-See also Women for Faith and Family for more Catholic traditions.
+See also the archive of Women for Faith and Family for more Catholic traditions.

 - Read Painting Angels, Saints and Their Symbols for a discussion about St. Martin's symbols in art.